ZJUCAGD/persistence-rank-function/README.md

 This is an implement of generating feature vectors of persistence rank function (PRF) for vectorizing barcodes.

-This code is for CVPR2020 paper No.4792.
-The copyright is preserved by the authors.

 # requirements

 ## Matlab